 Theodore, a smaller township, supports a diverse rural sector, with its main industry being cotton.
 Almost 80 percent of the Shire's cotton is grown in the Dawson Valley Area.
 The other townships each have their characteristics and attractions which make them unique and ripe with potential.

-Health, Education & Amenities in Banana Shire
+Health, Education & Amenities in Banana Shire, QLD

 The town of Wowan's post office.
 Image Banana Shire Council

 The Shire is well-equipped with basic services and industries to cater to everyone’s needs.
-Families can be certain that thy will find the perfect place to send their children to school as there are several high-quality education facilities, including 11 public primary schools, three private primary schools, two high schools, three prep to year ten and one TAFE.
+Families can be certain that they will find the perfect place to send their children to school as there are several high-quality education facilities, including 11 public primary schools, three private primary schools, two high schools, three prep to year ten and one TAFE.
 Health infrastructure is also highly regarded, with five public hospitals offering excellent medical facilities and services from paediatric to palliative care.

 Banana Shire provides a variety of recreation, employment, education and lifestyle options.
 Sport and recreation play a major role in the lifestyle of Banana Shire residents, with over 470 community and sporting groups to choose from.

 Real Estate for Sale in Banana Shire, QLD

 Discover your new dream home in Banana, QLD.
 Find Real Estate for Sale below.